-Walter Lilly are currently appointed as a contractor on a four year Engineering Delivery Framework with the Department of Environment, Food and Rural Affairs (DEFRA) for refurbishments on its APHA Weybridge site.
+Walter Lilly are currently appointed as a contractor on the Engineering Delivery Framework with the Department of Environment, Food and Rural Affairs (DEFRA) for refurbishments on its APHA Weybridge site.
 Walter Lilly has successfully secured a position on two Lots.

 In Lot 1, Walter Lilly is one of three contractors selected to work on designing, building and installing works inside a containment environment, and also testing, commissioning and validating newly installed equipment in a CL3 or CL4 environment.

 Walter Lilly is also one of three contractors chosen for Lot 2, in which works include designing, building and installing general accommodation and site infrastructure projects which do not require working in high containment environments.